 A window to the world

 LIFE became the gold standard of photojournalism in the world.
 For almost a century, American reporters traveled the world and left their mark on generations of readers.
 Margaret Bourke-White, Alfred Eisenstaedt, Andreas Feininger, Gordon Parks, or Nina Leen: many have inspired vocations.
-The auction also spotlights the images of Pierre Boulat, the only French photographer who was part of the magazine’s New York team.
+The auction also spotlights the images of Pierre Boulat, one of the very few French photographers to be part of the magazine’s team in New York.